Harold Ramirez Preview, Player Props: Rays vs. Red Sox

 Harold Ramirez At The Plate

-- Ramirez has 13 doubles, two triples, nine home runs and 20 walks while hitting .304.
+- Ramirez is hitting .304 with 14 doubles, two triples, nine home runs and 20 walks.

-- Ramirez enters this game on a four-game hitting streak.
-In his last games, he's hitting .313.
+- Ramirez is batting .333 during his last games and is riding a five-game hitting streak.

+- In 62.7% of his 102 games this season, Ramirez has picked up at least one hit.
+He's also had 29 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.